anthonyfdunphy/project-python-pp3/README.md

 # Snake Game

 This is my creation of the famous snake game, popularised by the Nokia mobile phone version.
 This version runs in the terminal which has been deploed on Heroku.
+This game was created as a part of Portfolio Project 3 (PP3) for the Code Institute's Full Stack Web Development course.
+This project was created to share and showcase Python skills and to utilise the Heroku platform for deployment.
+Initally, the Code Institute template is used to create a base for a mock terminal app which I then modified with my own code.

 ![snake-game](https://i.imgur.com/D10H8Mw.png)